-3. Describe the level of ECR use within your department/agency in FY 2010 by completing the table below.
+3. Describe the level of ECR use within your department/agency in FY 2011 by completing the table below.
 [Please refer to the definition of ECR from the OMB-CEQ memo as presented on page one of this template.
 An ECR "case or project" is an instance of neutral third party involvement to assist parties in reaching agreement or resolving a dispute for a particular matter.
 In order not to double count processes, please select one category per case for decision making forums and for ECR applications.]

-Cases or projects in Completed Cases or Total FY 2010 Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2010 ECR cases indicate how many your agency/department
+Cases or projects in Completed Cases or Total FY 2011 Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2011 ECR cases indicate how many your agency/department

-progress 1 projects 2 ECR Cases 3 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (s specify) Sponsored 4 Participated in but did not sponsor 5
+progress 1 projects 2 ECR Cases 3 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (s pecify) Sponsored 4 Participated in but did not sponsor 5

-Context for ECR Applications: ·
+Context for ECR Applications:

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

-TOTAL 0 should equal 10 ECR Cases) 0 0 0 Decision Making otal FY 2010 ECF hould equal 0 ECR Cases)
+TOTAL 0(the sum s 0should equal 0 0 0(the sum of the 0 Decision Making Forums 0(the sum s 0 hould equal

+11 ECR Cases) should equal T otal FY 2011 ECF R Cases) 1 ECR Cases)

-1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2010 and did not end during FY 2010.
+1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2011 and did not end during FY 2011.

-2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2010.
+2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2011.
 The end of neutral third party involvement does not necessarily mean that the parties have concluded their collaboration/negotiation/dispute resolution process, that all issues are resolved, or that agreement has been reached.

-3 "Cases in progress" and "completed cases" add up to "Total FY2010 ECR Cases".
+3 "Cases in progress" and "completed cases" add up to "Total FY2011 ECR Cases".